Imaginary Time Propagation on a Quantum Chip: Introduction

-In this paper we propose a method to implement ITP on a quantum computer by means of a purely quantum algorithm.
+In this work we propose a method to implement ITP on a quantum computer by means of a purely quantum algorithm.
 While the real-time propagator of a quantum mechanical system is a unitary operator, the corresponding imaginary-time propagator is not, and cannot be directly translated into a quantum gate.
-Therefore, we devise a unitary operator that implements the ITP by working within an extended Hilbert space, given by the tensor product of the computational model space with a reservoir qubit.
-The approach of realizing a quantum simulation by working in a extended Hilbert space was first proposed in Ref.~\cite{Walters}, and it is at the basis of several other proposed methods~\cite{Near,Rog20,spectralcombing}.
-Different from these previous approaches, in this letter we introduce an expression of the ITP that does not rely on short time propagation and employ an efficient encoding into a single optimized gate following the optimal control approach discussed in Ref.~\cite{Optimalcontrol}.
+Therefore, we devise a unitary operator that implements the ITP by working within an extended Hilbert space, given by the tensor product of the computational model space with a reservoir (or ancilla) qubit.
+The approach of realizing a quantum simulation by working in an extended Hilbert space was first proposed in Ref.~\cite{Walters,Notunitary_gate_referee}, and it is at the basis of several other proposed methods for state preparation~\cite{spectralcombing,Ge2019,Near,Rog20} or Gibbs sampling~\cite{Terhal2000,Chowdhury2017,Metcalf2020}.
+An advantage of the technique proposed in this work over these methods is the requirement of only a single auxiliary qubit to carry out the simulation.
+Other algorithms, such as iterative phase estimation (see e.g.~\cite{Wiebe2016}) also share this property, but require more complex control logic to be carried out.
+Different from these previous approaches, in this work we introduce an expression of the ITP that does not necessarily rely on short time propagation and can effectively exploit a direct encoding into a single optimized gate following the optimal control (OC) approach discussed in Ref.~\cite{Optimalcontrol}.
 We study the accuracy of this method in applications to the Hydrogen atom and a simple nuclear system~\cite{Optimalcontrol} by comparing an exact, classical simulation with the results obtained by implementing a circuit of primitive gates on a universal quantum computer (namely the IBM Quantum Experience system), and by simulating the implementation of optimal quantum control on the superconducting three-dimensional (3D) transmon qudit of Ref.~\cite{Supercond}.
-These are two of the currently available quantum computing platforms.
+These are two of the currently available quantum computing platforms.\\ The present work is structured as follows, in Sec.~\ref{sec:quantumdmc} our quantum imaginary time propagation method is presented, in Sec.~\ref{sec:results} some results are shown.
+In Sec.~\ref{sec:Oneshot} there is a further discussion about ancilla probability with some improvements.
+In Sec.~\ref{sec:Evolution} we present an alternative to perform a sequence of imaginary time evolutions and in Sec.~\ref{sec:trotter} we provide an error analysis of this multi-step procedure and comment on the scalability of the algorithm to large systems.
+We finally provide our conclusions and outline future directions in Sec.~\ref{sec:conclusions}.